naveensing575/BookStore/README.md

 ## Features

-- Book catalog: Display a list of books with details such as title, author, date in a table format where you can rearrange your order of perfernce using the drag and drop feature.
+- Book Catalog: Display a list of books with details such as title, author, and date in a table format where you can rearrange your order of performance using the drag-and-drop feature.
 - CRUD operations for books: Implement Create, Read, Update, and Delete operations for managing books.

 ## Technologies Used